 Although the Kurds have secured increased rights and legal protections over the past decade, efforts to find a permanent resolution to the so-called Kurdish conflict have gone nowhere.
 Demirtas’ candidacy offered an opportunity to change all that.
 “We want peace to rapidly be made a lasting one,” Demirtas repeated to crowds of supporters at a number of campaign rallies.
 “The presidential election is an opportunity to break the tension.”

 Demirtas’ words weren’t empty.
 As a candidate, he offered Kurds a chance at political power and to engage on wider issues such as education, foreign policy, healthcare, and jobs.
-He also gave his Kurdish party, the People’
+He also gave his Kurdish party, the People’s Democratic Party (HDP), an opportunity to reach beyond ethnic politics and reach out to mainstream Turkish voters.
+On the campaign trail, for example, Demirtas avoided ethnically charged pro-Kurdish language, and he dismissed the notion of Kurdish separatism outright.
+Instead, he focused on the need to reduce the size of government,

 - Full website and iPad access